kyrylo-sovailo/benchmark/README.md

  - Does not use hardware acceleration
  - Does not use multithreading
  - Uses standard I/O
- - Does not leak memory
+ - Does not leak resources
  - Does not assume any prior knowledge about the program input

 A "balanced" program is a program that does all types of operations that you'd expect a non-computation-heavy utility to do, in close-to-real-life proportions.
 It includes: